pabtomas/dotfiles/mana/doc/03_rule.md

                 Image: 'docker.io/library/alpine:latest'
 ```

-Now each time you are using `rodeo alpine` it will pull the latest alpine image and create a container based on this image.
+Now each time you are using `mana alpine` it will pull the latest alpine image and create a container based on this image.

 **important note**: `rules` and `rule` are linked but different:
 - `rules` allows you to describe with text the set of rules you want to use in your project. `rules` is a List.